 Late flight?
 Unfortunately, both the last Terravision Airport bus and Leonardo Express train from Fiumicino Airport are at 23.00.
 If you arrive after 23h, take the Cotral Night Bus from Fiumicino terminals 1 and 2.
 Buses leave every few hours.
 Note: Ciampino Airport has no late flights and is closed at night.

 For budget backpackers, couples, families and all travelers looking for clever hacks - this is your skeleton key!
 The Rome Pass gives you free access to tons of Rome attractions, including the Colosseum, Vatican, Sistine Chapel and more.
 You also get unlimited travel on all of Rome’s buses, trams and metros!
-The pass comes with free audio guides and skip-the-line access.
+The pass comes with free audio guides and Colosseum tickets.

 Guaranteed money saver right?
 This is an awesome hack if you are visiting LOTS of attractions, but do the math first and if you do opt for the Rome Pass, pack in as many sites as you can to get your money’s worth!

 Don’t throw your money into the Trevi fountain, but save your coins for all the great activities and sightseeing around the city!

 Here are some Travel Tips and ideas to guide you on your Rome trip!